Nagoya Protocol: Adoption and ratification

+The parties to the treaty decided in 2016 to consider the inclusion of digital sequence information (DSI) in the Nagoya framework.
+The Access and Benefit-Sharing (ABS) method, if applied to DSI, would have greatly disrupted the operations of the International Nucleotide Sequence Database Collaboration, in which all data is free and unrestricted.
+The multilateral framework for DSI, established in COP 15 (2022), decouples access from benefit-sharing.

 Obligations

 The Nagoya Protocol sets out obligations for its contracting parties to take measures in relation to access to genetic resources, benefit-sharing and compliance.

 Access obligations

 Domestic-level access measures aim to: